Multiple collapsed cupolas in church ruins of Antigua

 You will also need to do some laundry as all your clothes will be covered in ash and rocks.
 There are several laundromats around the city who can wash all your clothes for around 6-10$.
 They are even willing to wash your hiking shoes for about 6-8$.
 I would say it is totally worth it since it is difficult to get all the sand out of the shoes.

-Evening: Dinner at Casa Escobar and enjoy the views of Colegio Compañía de Jesús
+Evening: Dinner at Casa Escobar & views of Colegio Compaรฑรญa de Jesรบs

 To spend a restful evening, we would highly recommend enjoying a dinner at Casa Escobar.

-Not only is it one of the best meals we had in Guatemala, but it may in fact be one of the best steaks we’ve had ever!
+Not only is it one of the best meals we had in Guatemala, but it may in fact be one of the best steaks we’ve had ever (I would say it rivals some of the best Wagyu steaks we had during our trip in Japan)!

-The restaurant is beautifully decorated and has several large doorway windows that open up to the lit-up views of Colegio Compañía de Jesús.
+The restaurant is beautifully decorated and has several large doorway windows that open up to the lit-up views of Colegio Compaรฑรญa de Jesรบs.

 Beautiful interior decor of Casa Escobar, our favourite meal during our Antigua Guatemala Itinerary